 - Maui is the most visited Hawaiian island.
 Especially touristy in resort areas of Kaanapali and Wailea.
 Expect large crowds.

 - There is minimal public transportation.
 You will need to rent a car and parking at reports is expensive.

 - Maui is one of Hawaii’s more expensive islands.
 If you’re on a budget, Maui may not be your best option.

-Best Beaches in Maui for Kids
+Best Beaches in Maui for Families

 - Lahaina Baby Beach: Mostly visited by local families with young children, the waters here are shallow and safe for little kids.

 - Kaʻanapali Beach: Similar to Waikiki Beach, Kaʻanapali is extremely popular for tourists due to its location among many of the Kaʻanapali resorts.
 With three miles of sand and crystal clear water, it is home to resorts, shopping, and various water activities.